 The non-insecticidal treatments may not be highly effective for eliminating scale—they should be viewed as controls, not eradicators.
-Also, many chemicals for home use are toxic to humans, pets and plants even in diluted forms, often proportionately more toxic than the feared insecticides.
+Also, many chemicals for home use are toxic to humans, pets, and plants even in diluted forms.

-I'll always try the following methods first, before buying a powerful pesticide, which I don't like using indoors.
+We always recommend trying the following methods first before buying a powerful pesticide.
 Light infestations restricted to one or a few plants can be treated with household products rather than concentrated insecticides.

 Oils, Soaps, and Sterilants

-Horticultural, neem and mineral oils, and insecticidal soaps are generally considered safer for humans, pets, and plants than insecticides.
+Horticultural, neem and other mineral oils, and insecticidal soaps are generally considered safer than insecticides for humans, pets, and plants.
 None provide absolute control over pests, but frequent applications reduce insect populations in small orchid collections.